Ch1ffr3punk/pluto/README.md

 Stefan
 ```

-If you like Mini Mailer, as much as I do, for Nym Mixnet usage,
-or Tor usage, consider a small donation.
+If you like pluto, as much as I do, for Tor usage, consider a small donation.
 ```
 BTC: 129yB8kL8mQVZufNS4huajsdJPa48aHwHz
 Nym: n1yql04xjhmlhfkjsk8x8g7fynm27xzvnk23wfys